Thomas-Vos/Thomas-Vos/README.md

 ### Hi, I'm Thomas Vos 👋

-Software engineer at SmartFusionLabs.
-Currently working on my app [Hue Essentials](https://hueessentials.com).
+I'm a software engineer at SmartFusionLabs.
+Currently working on a smart lighting app called [Hue Essentials](https://hueessentials.com).

 <!--
 **Thomas-Vos/Thomas-Vos** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.